Alaneel/mini-project/contributing.md

 Congratulations :tada::tada: The GitHub team thanks you :sparkles:.

-Once your PR is merged, your contributions will be publicly visible on the [GitHub docs](https://docs.github.com/en).
+Once your PR is merged, your contributions will be publicly visible.

-Now that you are part of the GitHub docs community, see how else you can [contribute to the docs](/contributing/types-of-contributions.md).
+Now that you are part of the GitHub docs community, see how else you can [contribute to the docs](./contributing/types-of-contributions.md).

 ## Windows